 The claim that college graduates earn $1 million more in their lifetimes might actually be skewed by graduates from top universities.

-A 2018 study by PayScale.com found that there are only five schools (out of 1,878 four-year schools) at which earning a college degree can get you a $1 million return on investment.
+A 2019 study by PayScale.com found that there are only six schools (out of 1,878 four-year schools) at which earning a college degree can get you a $1 million return on investment.
 Basically, the reported number that college graduates make $1 million more over the course of their professional lives is not that accurate.

 Moreover, it's important to note that while most people are in college, they're not working or only working part-time.
 So in addition to the financial costs and debts you're incurring while in college, you probably won't be able to get the salary you could be making from working a full-time job during the four to six years you're in school.